werf/trdl/docs/_includes/reference/cli/trdl_bin_path.short.md

-get directory with software binaries
+get the directory with software binaries